aws/eks-anywhere/docs/content/en/docs/reference/vsphere/customize-ovas.md

 ### Reset the machine-id and power off the VM

-This step in needed because of a [known issue in Ubuntu](https://kb.vmware.com/s/article/82229) which results in the clone VMs getting the same DHCP IP
+This step is needed because of a [known issue in Ubuntu](https://kb.vmware.com/s/article/82229) which results in the clone VMs getting the same DHCP IP

 ```
 echo -n > /etc/machine-id